cruppstahl/minicms/templates/current/content/home/index.md

-This is the index page
+This is the index page.
+It has a custom page title and ignores the layout.